ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     + `--hdfsout` : the location of the training data on HDFS.

   For `--hdfsout`, you can specify a relative or absolute path.
-The relative path is relative to your home directory on HDFS.
+The relative path is relative to your home directory on HDFS, that is `/user/$USER`.
+  Once the command is completed, you will find the training data at the following location on HDFS:

+      /user/$USER/RUEN-WMT13/training_data

+  You can verify this by running the Hadoop ls command:

+      $HADOOP_ROOT/bin/hadoop fs -ls RUEN-WMT13

   \subsection rulextract_extract Rule Extraction